 People with Borderline Personality Disorder (BPD) tend to spark intense positive or negative emotions in those around them.
 When someone with BPD likes you, you’re on top of the world.
 When you’re on their bad side, you feel as though the whole universe has turned against you.

-“People with BPD are like [patients]
+“People with BPD are like [patients]— Dr. Marsha Linehan

-with third degree burns over 90% of their bodies.
+with third-degree burns over 90% of their bodies.
 Lacking emotional skin, they feel agony at the slightest touch or movement.”

 What’s this about BPD?

 The person with Borderline Personality Disorder suffers, and they suffer profoundly.
 Imagine loving your spouse one moment, hating them the next, then loving them again a few hours later — and not knowing why.

 Imagine having to push others away before they abandon you.
 Sometimes abandonment is so frightening that alienating people you love seems the safest way to survive.